ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #update-glb-options}

 DNS_DOMAIN_ID
-:   The ID of DNS zone.
+:   The ID of the DNS zone.
 Required.

 GLB_ID
-:   The ID of global load balancer.
+:   The ID of the global load balancer.
 Required.

 --json
-:   The JSON file or JSON string used to describe a global load balancer.
+:   The JSON file or JSON string that is used to describe a global load balancer.
 Required.
     - The optional fields are `name`, `fallback_pool`, `default_pools`, `description`, `ttl`, `az_pools`, `enabled`:
       - `name`: The DNS hostname to associate with your load balancer.
       - `fallback_pool`: The pool ID to use when all other pools are detected as unhealthy.